Come 6 p.m., Swap Your Screen Time With One of These Puzzles

-Here’s a puzzle: You’re stuck inside for the foreseeable future and starting to go stir-crazy.
-You want to keep yourself (and your loved ones) entertained and engaged while also allowing yourself to savor a quiet minute to unplug.
+Here’s a puzzle: You’re spending most of your time indoors and starting to go a little stir-crazy.
+You want to keep yourself (and your loved ones) entertained and engaged without additional screen time.
 The answer?
-A popular pastime that’s, fittingly, making a comeback.
+A popular pastime that, fittingly, has made a comeback in 2020.

 A few months ago, Marcotte launched her direct-to-consumer brand, Jiggy, in the hopes of helping others wind down in the same way.
 Like meditation, jigsaws encourage participants to be aware of their surroundings while focusing on a task (like breathing or finding a missing piece).
 For a meditative and mindful homebound activity, let these chic puzzle brands help you bring calm, phone-free bonding—and even wall decor—to the ones you care about most.